10 Things to Do on Your Babymoon in Maui - Baby Chick

 6. Explore by Helicopter

-Many of the most beautiful spots on the island are inaccessible and the only way to see them is by helicopter.
+Many of the most beautiful spots on the island are inaccessible, and the only way to see them is by helicopter.
 This is something that I highly recommend that you two do.
 It truly is gorgeous to see the whole island from the sky.
-You get to see so many waterfalls, you get to cruise along rugged volcanic coastline, and you enjoy the beauty of Haleakala above the clouds.
+You get to see so many waterfalls, cruise along the rugged volcanic coastline, and enjoy the beauty of Haleakala above the clouds.
 Absolutely breathtaking.
 You can even hop across the channels to see the sea-cliff waterfalls of Molokai or the coast of Big Island.

 DSC_0037 copy